drewberry612/drewberry612/README.md

 ---

-## Fun Facts 🎉
+## 🎉 Fun Facts
-- 🔍 I’ve never used an inbuilt debugging tool—I do it all myself and am pretty darn good at it!
+- 🔍 I’ve never used an inbuilt debugging tool—I do it all myself and am pretty damn good at it!

 - ⏳ Coding tunnel vision is real!
 I’ve lost track of time coding for 5-6 hours, and in that time, I've not had a single drop of water.